 Neither approach is right or wrong.
 What matters is that your honeymoon destination and your spending choices reflect your shared priorities.

-Honeymoon Destination Ideas By Travel Style
+Honeymoon Destination Inspiration By Travel Style

 There isn’t a single “best” honeymoon destination.
 The right choice depends on how you like to travel, what energizes you, and what kind of experience you want to share together at this moment in your lives.
 If you’re looking for some inspiration, here are some ideas to get you started: